codenamesid/rick_and_morty/README.md

 ## What I did not do:

-- Didnot focuse much on UI beautification
+- Didnot focuse much on UI beautification to save time
-- Espresso test were ignored for the same reason
+- Espresso test were ignored to save time

 ## Note
 - `skandh078` , `codenamesid` are my github id's.
 One is from work, one is personal.
 As my Android studio is configured with work git id.
 I reliazed after commiting the code to repo :-(